vrabbi/lab-carvel-bundles/workshop/content/exercises/17-relocating-a-bundle.md

 private network.
 The ``imgpkg`` command can then be used to copy the tarball from the local file system up to the internal image registry just as if it had been copied across directly.

+As copying all the container images may take a little while, wait for the copy to finish before continuing.